raul23/pyebooktools/README.rst

   accompanying metadata files if present) into folders with consecutive names that each contain the specified number of files.

+Each of these modules are associated to a subcommand within the ``ebooktools.py`` script, as shown in the `Script usage, subcommands and options`_ section.

 Installation and dependencies
 =============================
 To install and use the script ``ebooktools.py``, follow these steps: